vuejs/vue-element/README.md

 	* automatic props casting (numbers, booleans) so they won't be available as strings but proper data types
 	* listening to Vue component $emit'ed events
 	* 'default' and 'named' slots are available, check demo for example
-	* Hot Module Replacement for seamless developer experience (Vue 2.x+)
+	* Hot Module Replacement for seamless developer experience (unminimized build, Vue 2.x+)
 	* lazy-loading - you can download component after it's attached to document.
 Useful for e.g. UI library authors.
 Check demo for example
 	* detecting if detached callback is not invoked due to opening vue-custom-element in modal - element is then detached and attached to DOM again.
 It would be undesirable to destroy it immediately
 * **Custom Elements v1** - compatible with latest specification.
 Vue-custom-element will use native implementation if supported